Analytical Report “Market Analysis of Russian Shipbuilding”

 Advantages of the Study

 The report includes generalised data on the RF civil shipbuilding industry obtained directly from market participants.
-The analytical base is updated and made current once every 3 months.
+The analytical base is updated and made current twice a year.

 Brief Market Overview